Put your developer hat on - it's time to create your very own ads.txt file.

 The Complete Ads.txt Resource Center

-With the required information in hand, you’re ready to write the first line of your ads.txt file.
-Begin by opening a blank text file in Notepad (PC) or TextEdit (Mac).
+With the required information in hand, you're ready to write the first line of your ads.txt file.
+Begin by opening a blank text file in a program like Notepad (PC) or TextEdit (Mac).
 Then, put each of the four pieces of information described above on a single line.
 Separate each with a comma.

 That's it — you've added an authorized seller to your ads.txt file.
 Adding more sellers is a simple matter of lather, rinse, and repeat.
 Starting on a new line of the file, add the four pieces of information for the next seller.
 Repeat that until you've added all your sellers.

-What makes it even simpler: every demand partner should be able to simply provide you with the complete line you need to add to your ads.txt entry if you ask. if you ask.
+What makes it even simpler: every demand partner should be able to simply provide you with the complete line you need to add to your ads.txt entry if you ask.

 Building an Ads.txt File with Google AdSense